Labor, industry gear up for dueling Massachusetts gig worker ballot measures

 The industry-backed proposal follows a similar 2020 measure in California, where the companies persuaded state voters to solidify ride-hail and food delivery workers’ status as independent contractors with some benefits.

 A California judge 2021 ruled that the measure, Proposition 22, violated the state's constitution.
-But a state appeals court in March revived the measure, a major victory for the industry.
+But a state appeals court in March revived the measure.

 ((Nate.Raymond@thomsonreuters.com and Twitter @nateraymond; 347-243-6917; Reuters Messaging: nate.raymond.thomsonreuters.com@reuters.net))